pranavdulepet/non-literal-copying/README.md

 ## Overview

 This project explores the boundaries of non-literal copying in AI-generated text, drawing parallels from legal precedents in AI-generated images.
-Using a combination of computational analysis and empirical evaluation, we investigate how LLMs balance creativity with fidelity to source material.
+Using a combination of computational analysis and empirical evaluation, this project investigates how LLMs balance creativity with fidelity to source material.

 ## Key Features